 - De minimis fringe benefit employee meals (i.e. coffee, monthly treats for birthdays, etc.) This cost was previously fully deductible, and the 50% deduction will be eliminated after the year 2025.

 The costs must be ordinary and necessary business expenses, not lavish or extravagant, and the business owner or employee must be present.
-The temporary 100% deduction does not apply to items purchased from businesses that sell prepackaged items, such as grocery stores, convenience stores, or specialty food stores.

 - Meals and entertainment expenses treated as compensation to the employees